kosmobiker/dbt_bigquery/README.md

 ### Terraform

-In this section it should specified the creating of the bucket and datasets.
+Terraform is used to create all required infrastructure.
 See `main.tf` in this repo for example.

 ### dbt